-Remember that high school is essential and that it will be the start of your future.
+Remember that high school is essential and will be the start of your future.
 So, take it seriously.
 Have experiences that will enrich your life.
 Make new friends and be active.
-Above all else, use common sense and be aware that there are drugs and other things that you may not be aware of out there, so trust your gut.
+Above all else, use common sense and be aware that there are drugs and other things you may not be aware of out there, so trust your gut.
 If it doesn’t feel right for you, leave the situation or stop doing it.

 I hope this helps you make your high school career enjoyable.
 Please share this post with your friends if you want.

 Now it’s your turn, do you have any specific questions about organizing your day or anything else involving high school paperwork organization?
 Feel free to leave a question in the comment section below.
 I would love to hear from you or your parents.

 I found some more tips online that may also help you get organized for high school.
 Feel free to click the links below.

 Top Tips to Make the Most of High School

 This is an excellent and important topic.
 I don't think most adults fully appreciate how challenging high school is these days, and I don't mean academically.
 I think it's critical for parents to talk to their kids about all aspects of their high school experience - social, emotional, academic, etc. and to help them work through the decision making process.
 Thinking through a new experience in advance and creating a plan of action is an important life skill.